concourse/rfcs/041-opa-integration/proposal.md

 User also may specifically want to or don't want to do run policy check against certain actions.
-For example, a cluster will want to check policy against only `SetPipeline`, or the other cluster don't want to check policy against `UsingImage`, for which two more filters, `policy-check-filter-action` and `policy-check- filter-action-skip` are supported.
+For example, a cluster will want to check policy against only `SetPipeline`, or the other cluster don't want to check policy against `UseImage`, for which two more filters, `policy-check-filter-action` and `policy-check- filter-action-skip` are supported.
 If an action is defined in action list, then the action will always go through policy check, vice versa for action-skip list.